 About these events

-The Department for Education (DfE) published the SEND and alternative provision green paper on Tuesday 29 March 2022.
+The Department for Education (DfE) published the SEND and AP green paper on Tuesday 29 March 2022.
 It sets out proposals for a system that offers children and young people the opportunity to thrive, with access to the right support, in the right place, and at the right time, so they can fulfil their potential and lead happy, healthy and productive adult lives.

 It proposes to do this by:

 - Creating a single, national SEND and alternative provision system;

 - Providing excellent provision from early years to adulthood;

 - Introducing a reformed and integrated role for alternative provision, for children who can’t attend mainstream school, whether for behavioural, health or other needs;

 The green paper had a total of 22 consultation questions for you to have your say about these critical proposals.
 You can find the consultation information here.

 The Department for Education have run a series of events - both face to face and virtual - to support the consultation process.